-1. The owner has violated any obligation under the HAP contract for the dwelling unit,Adopted by the BHA Board of Commissioners 4/12/2022Chapter 15 - Page 3 including the owner's obligation to maintain the unit to HQS standards, including any standards the Authority has adopted in this policy.

-- 2. The owner has violated any obligation under any other housing assistance payments contract under Section 8 of the 1937 Act (42 U.S.C.
+- 1. The owner has violated any obligation under the HAP contract for the dwelling unit, including the owner's obligation to maintain the unit to HQS standards, including any standards the Authority has adopted in this policy. - 2.
+The owner has violated any obligation under any other housing assistance payments contract under Section 8 of the 1937 Act (42 U.S.C.
 1437f). - 3.
 The owner has committed fraud, bribery or any other corrupt or criminal act in connection with any federal housing program. - 4.
 The owner has failed to comply with regulations, the mortgage or note, or the regulatory agreement for projects with mortgages insured by HUD or loans made by HUD. - 5.
 The owner has engaged in drug trafficking.